Stephan3/dwc2-for-klipper/README.md

+# DO NOT USE THIS ANYMORE!
-# this is only here for refference. please use:
+# This is only here for refference. please use:
 [Socket version](https://github.com/Stephan3/dwc2-for-klipper-socket)